l0o0/rosaceae/README.md

 ## Rosaceae

-A python package to construct a score card.
+A python package to construct a score card, it's available in Python 2 or Python3.

 Install:
 ```